 A day in the life of PDF accessibility

 PDFs are everywhere.
-But if you are using assistive technology to read digital information because you are blind, have low vision, or have other reading disabilities, inaccessible PDFs can pose a challenge.
+But if you are using assistive technology to read digital information because you are blind, have low vision, or have other reading disabilities, PDFs can pose a challenge.
 During an average day, a person might interact with documents like bank and utility statements, healthcare information, owner’s manuals, educational materials, forms, and work documents of many kinds.
-Many PDFs are not digitally coded to work with assistive technology such as screen readers or connected Braille displays.
+Many are not digitally coded to work with assistive technology such as screen readers or connected Braille displays.
 That means the information they convey is unavailable, or not fully available, for many users.
 One assistive technology user said, “I miss out on information I would like to read, but cannot.”

 Companies are unaware of PDF accessibility issues